Home composting is environmentally friendly and will save you money while helping your garden to grow.

 There is no magic art to composting.
 Our local council collects kitchen waste, this is a terrible waste, use their box to collect kitchen waste and add to your compost bin when you go outside.

 The secret is to be use both green and brown.
 Grass cuttings need balancing with other matter, too much grass results in a slimy mess.
+A well built compost heap generates heat, reaching up to 150°F, this quicken the composting cycle and helps to kill off weed seeds.
+Regular turning over helps to achieve this.

 Green compost items (rot down quickly)